 But of course camping in remote backcountry areas requires more preparation and different types of gear, since you’ll need to be able to pack and carry everything you’ll need during your journey.

-READ MORE: The Best Backyard Camping Gear for 2020
+READ MORE: The Best Backyard Camping Gear

 Backcountry Camping Gear Guide